-In our Primary School pupils are awarded merits or Honour points which build into Honour Point certificates and count towards the House Honour Point race.
+In our Primary pupils are awarded merits or Honour points which build into Honour Point certificates and count towards the House Honour Point race.
 These are recorded on the Primary School Honour Points Database.

 In Years 7-9 pupils operate within a commendation system which results in them being awarded certificates and book tokens when they reach particular milestones.
 Commendations are awarded for meeting and exceeding targets and for work and service of worth.
 Certificates are presented in Assembly and book tokens at Speech Day.
+Colours are awarded to pupils who have shown a significant commitment to co-curricular activities.